3 Easy Steps to Get Yourself to Exercise… Even if you HATE it (+ Beginner’s Workouts)

 Sedentary life is deadly, there is no question about that.

 The real question is this: what can you do every day, just a little bit, that will help feed your motion starved body?

 Note by Celes: On a related note, check out:

 - How To Work Out Whenever and Wherever You Want for more free workouts you can do at home, be it for aerobics or to build six-pack abs!

 - Live a Healthier Life in 21 Days Challenge, with 21 tasks in 21 days to help you liver a healthier life!

-- Anti-Procrastination Course, your four-week program to overcome procrastination for life (24/7 premium program at Personal Excellence Courses)
+- Anti-Procrastination Program, your four-week program to overcome procrastination for life (24/7 premium program at Personal Excellence Courses)

 For more health-and-fitness posts by Alexander, click here.

 Image: Free Digital PhotosAbout the Author: Alexander runs Modern Health Monk, a site that shows people how to reverse health problems caused by 21st century life.
 Check out his free weight-loss crash course, or recent article on fixingneck and shoulder pain for office workers.